 Currently Planned Prescribed Burns

-- Shanahan Ridge: The City of Boulder’s Open Space and Mountain Parks (OSMP) Department and Boulder Fire-Rescue are anticipating conducting a 5-acre prescribed burn on Shanahan Ridge on Wednesday, May 9.
-This burn will help create a perimeter for additional burning that could occur through May 31.
-Prescribed burning will only be conducted if and when weather and vegetation conditions are acceptable to assure the safety of the public and to minimize the potential impacts of smoke.
-Should the fire be conducted, Boulder residents, motorists on highways in and out of Boulder and open space visitors will see smoke from this planned burn.
-Residual smoke after ignitions are completed.
+Burning will only be conducted if and when weather and vegetation conditions are acceptable to assure the safety of the public and minimize the potential impacts of smoke.
+Should conditions allow, Boulder residents, motorists on highways in and out of Boulder and open space visitors will see smoke from this planned burn.
+Residual smoke may be seen for several days after the burn is completed.

-This burn will help meet OSMP forest ecosystem management objectives, including removing dead grass and forest litter that can inhibit native plant growth, improving forest habitat for native wildlife species and reducing fuel accumulations to minimize the risk of an intense wildfire.
+In advance of the burn, City of Boulder will conduct numerous safety preparations, such as conducting smaller burns to create a perimeter around the burn area and removing vegetation.
+This burn will help meet OSMP forest ecosystem management objectives, including removing dead grass and forest litter that can inhibit native plant growth, improving forest habitat for native wildlife species and reducing fuel accumulations to minimize the risk of intense wildfire.

 Prescribed fire smoke may affect your health.
 For more information, please visit:

 For more information about how the City of Boulder uses prescribed fires to help improve OSMP’s forest ecosystems, please visit: https://bouldercolorado.gov/osmp/planned-burns.
 Residents may also call OSMP at 303-441-3440 to learn more about the planned burn.

 Please contact Kim Scott with Boulder Fire-Rescue at 303-441-4355.
 To learn more about how prescribed burning helps improve forest ecosystems, please contact Phillip Yates with Open Space and Mountain Parks at 720-564-2051.
 If you are a member of the media, please contact Shannon Aulabaugh at 303-441-3370.

 Notifications and Updates